GMahmoudi/NoximLong/README.txt

 If you use NoximLong in your research, we would appreciate the following citation in any publications to which it has contributed:

-G. Mahmoudi, L. Shanata, C. Haddad, "NoximLong: NoC Simulator Supporting Long Connections on the Mesh", project report, University of Tishreen, Syria, 2015.
+G. Mahmoudi, L. Shanata, C. Haddad, "NoximLong: NoC Simulator Supporting Long Connections on the 2D-Mesh", project report, University of Tishreen, Syria, 2015.